netzpirat/guard-rspectacle/README.md

 # Guard::RSpectacle [![Build Status](https://secure.travis-ci.org/netzpirat/guard-rspectacle.png)](http://travis-ci.org/netzpirat/guard-rspectacle)

-Guard::RSpectacle automatically tests your application when files are modified.
+Guard::RSpectacle automatically tests your application with [RSpec]() when files are modified.

 Tested on MRI Ruby 1.8.7, 1.9.2, 1.9.3, REE and the latest versions of JRuby & Rubinius.